 One of the most beautiful and feminine braid styles is waterfall braids.
 It’s a modified form of the French braid.
 The difference is that instead of pulling in sections to work all of your hair into the plait, you will only braid across the top part of your hair, leaving the rest free.
 The braid creates a ‘cascading’ effect, which means it looks perfect paired with a soft wave hairstyle.
 The gentle, romantic vibe makes waterfall braids a popular bridal and bridesmaid choice.
 Add a dutch braid, and some flowers or delicate hair slides for a pretty effect.

 15. Yarn Braids

 Yarn braids are a type of extensions made from acrylic – the non-wool fabric.
 They are a great protective style for Afro-textured hair, especially during colder months like autumn and winter.
-Yarn braids also make a bold statement because the material comes in a rainbow of colours; pastel pink, peach and colour-pop shades like deep green and red are on-trend.
+Yarn braids also make a bold statement because the material comes in a rainbow of colors; pastel pink, peach and color-pop shades like deep green and red are on-trend.
 An extremely versatile styling option, yarn braids work with all hair lengths.
 They can be as thin or as thick as you want, so opt for anything from mini to jumbo depending on your hair’s strength.
 You’ll also have to consider how much patience you have when braiding – the bigger the braid, the longer it takes!